ownCloud Infinite Scale With OpenID Connect Authentication for Home Networks

 SSO via Authelia: ownCloud OpenID Connect Authentication

 This section describes how to set up single sign-on to ownCloud via OpenID Connect authentication to Authelia.
-If prefer to use authentik, you can skip this section and move on to the alternative configuration below.
+If you prefer to use authentik, you can skip this section and move on to the alternative configuration below.

 Authelia: Configure OpenID Connect IdP